Pregnancy Help AustraliaNational Helpline 1300 139 313

 You have 3 options regarding the outcome of your pregnancy:

-Each of these options has its challenges and short and long term difficulties.
-It is important to get all the information you need to make an informed decision that's 100% right for you.
+Each of these options has its challenges and short and long-term difficulties.
+It is important to get all the information you need to make an informed and confident decision that's 100% right for you.
 Knowing how and where to access support will also help you with making and dealing with your decision.

 Choosing to be a parent is a big decision and people often don’t feel fully prepared for it, even when the pregnancy was planned.

 There are many ways in which you can be assisted with parenting your child, whether alone or with a partner.
 Identifying what your needs may be, practically and emotionally, is the first step in determining how they might be met.

 It is important to understand the financial assistance for which you may be eligible as well as other supportive services particular to your community that may be available.
 These could include antenatal classes, new mums’ support groups, and pregnancy support services.
 The 24/7 pregnancy helpline or pregnancy centre closest to you will be able to put you in touch with your local community support.